 Huffington Post’s Politics section

-Harold A. McDougall is Professor of Law at Howard University in Washington, D.C.
-He was a civil rights organizer and voter registrant in his early years and served the NAACP from 1994 to 1997, as Executive Vice President of a local branch, as Washington Bureau Director and as Senior Policy Consultant.
-He served on the National Governing Board of Common Cause from 1997 to 2004, and presently serves on the Board of Directors of the Council for the International Exchange of Scholars (Fulbright Scholars Program) and the Board of Trustees of the Paul J. Aicher Foundation (Study Circles Resource Center).
+Professor McDougall has a background in civil rights and community organizing, and has served the National Association for the Advancement of Colored People (NAACP) as Washington Bureau Director.
+He has served on the National Governing Board of Common Cause, the Board of Directors of the Council for the International Exchange of Scholars (Fulbright Scholars Program), and the Board of Trustees of the Paul J. Aicher Foundation (Study Circles Resource Center/Everyday Democracy).
 He has consulted for the Kellogg, Kettering, and Village Foundations, and the Montgomery County, MD, County Executive’s Office.

 His most recent publications include “The Challenges of Legal Education in the Neoliberal University,” 72 National Lawyers Guild Review 65 (2015) and “The Rebellious Law Professor: Combining Cause and Reflective Lawyering,” 65 J. Legal Educ.
 326 (2015).
 The Rebellious Law Professor was recently featured in Scholastica’s December 2015 spotlight blog, Becoming a “Rebellious Law Professor”: Interview with Harold McDougall